-Los Angeles County may not be seen a wave riding haven but Surfrider Beach (Malibu), has achieved the status of legend in surfing circles.
+Los Angeles County may not be seen as a wave riding haven but Surfrider Beach (Malibu), has achieved the status of legend in surfing circles.

 The right break on the beach is widely recognized by surfers all over the world and has contributed to the elevation of surfing as a sport.
 The spot is so highly regarded that in 2010 it was declared the first World Surfing Reserve (by an organization aiming to protect global surf areas).
 Hmmm, I think Los Angeles knows a thing or two about surfing.